wavefrontHQ/docs/pages/doc/opentelemetry_logs.md

       ```
 4. Save the file.

-Once the logs are saved, you can see them in the directory you specified for `log-path` on your `log4j2.xml` file.
+Once the proxy debug logs are saved, you can see them in the directory you specified for `log-path` on your `log4j2.xml` file.